View

 Template Assignment

-In addition to using view(template, variables) to assign values to the template, we can also assign values to the template at any location by calling View::assign().
+In addition to using view(template, variable array) for template assignment, we can also assign values to the template at any point by calling View::assign().
 For example:

 <?php